microsoft/Xbox-GDK-Samples/Samples/Live/PlayFabStore/readme_en-us.md

 March 2023: Updated to Economy V2 and PlayFab.Services.C

+June 2023: Updated PFInventoryRedeemMicrosoftStoreItemsRequest to use an XUserHandle instead of an XboxToken when targeting GDK 2306+.

 ## Privacy Statement
 When compiling and running a sample, the file name of the sample executable will be sent to Microsoft to help track sample usage.
 To opt-out of this data collection, you can remove the block of code in Main.cpp labeled “Sample Usage Telemetry”.